 - Candidates must solve IBPS RRB mock tests and practise papers to get a better understanding of how the paper is set and what is the exact exam pattern.
 Solving these shall help the candidates apprehend the type of questions asked in the actual exam.

-- Accuracy plays an important role in any bank exam and this can be obtained only by the practice so candidates should practice more previous year question papers so that they would get a clear view about the examination and are able to solve the questions easily.
+- Accuracy plays an important role in any bank exam, and this can be obtained only by the practice so candidates should practice more previous year question papers so that they would get a clear view about the examination and can solve the questions quickly.

-- The common mistake candidates do is they waste too much time on a single question.
-In order to get the correct answer, they will spend more time on the same question.
+- The common mistake candidates do they waste too much time on a single question.
+To get the correct answer, they will spend more time on the same question.
 So keep in mind while taking the examination that the time limit is 45 minutes only.

 - It is not possible for the candidates to completely solve the Quantitative Aptitude section, so better solve those questions which candidates are sure of, to attain the merit score and then start solving the other sections.